Why yes. Yes, you can. You most certainly can.

 Go to https://how2recycle.info/check-locally to find out your specific recycling guidelines.

 Because non-recyclable materials can contaminate recyclable materials or make it more difficult to properly sort them, resulting in some recyclable materials not actually getting recycled.
+In fact, some recycling centers will trash an entire bin of recycling if it has too much non-recyclable material in it.
 Which is unfortunate.
 But hey, it’s totally avoidable with just a little effort.

 The amount of energy needed to produce steel has dropped significantly, thanks to new technologies and efficiencies in production.
 And the superior recycling rates of steel cans — plus the fact that 75% of all steel ever produced is still in use today — minimizes the amount of new virgin steel that needs to be produced in order to meet demand.